-In 2017, the event will be start on the 19th of June and will go on until the 25th of June.
-19th June also happens to be the International Ride to Work Day.
+In 2017, the event is from 19th - 25th June.
+June 19th also happens to be the International Ride to Work Day.
 The event is also held in other nations such as Germany, Australia, Turkey, France, and Argentina.

 Who is the event organised for?

-How is the event organized?
+How is the event organised?

 Travelling via a two-wheeler also reduces the hassle of parking as it is far easier to find parking for a vehicle much smaller than a normal car.
 In addition, purchasing and maintaining a bike is far cheaper than buying and maintaining a car.
 You can easily buy a cheap bike for the cost of a football season ticket.

 Transport & Mobility Leuvens research found that road congestion would decrease by 40% if just 10% of all drivers swapped to a two-wheeler.
 This study was modelled on an analysis of one of the most congested traffic routes in Belgium.
 And while the numbers may vary, it is clear that shifting to motorcycles and scooters will reduce your travel time and decrease road congestion significantly.